sudipto-g/personal-website/exampleSite/content/english/about.md

 I'm also interested in out-of-the-distribution generalisation and explainability in Deep Learning.

-For a short while, I've dabbled into the world of Databases as well, and have cemented my interests in modelling semi-structured/unstructured data.
+For a short while, I've dabbled into the world of Databases as well, and had worked for a while modelling semi-structured/unstructured data.

-In my free time, I try to capture my understanding of the world of AI here.
+In my free time, I try to capture my understanding of the world of AI [here](https://docs.google.com/presentation/d/1zVg4f_-iXtzJQdExT35TnOWX5CDr9BXwB_Bpq2ChYVI/edit?usp=sharing).
 I am also into a wee bit of vocal music and enjoy literary fiction.
 I also write, at times, for happiness!
 If I show my appreciation for something, I'd be likely to call it 'Art'.